Hyperion (Simmons novel): Background

 In the 1970s, Simmons was an elementary school teacher in a small town in Missouri.
-He began telling stories to his pupils, which eventually grew to become The Death of a Centaur in Prayers to Broken Stones.
+He began telling stories to his pupils, which eventually grew to become "The Death of a Centaur", a story which would later appear in his collection Prayers to Broken Stones.
 This was the first story set in the universe of Hyperion.

 Reception

 Hyperion was well received critically.
 The New York Times praised its literary references, its format, and its treatment of the Ultimate Intelligences.
 Other reviews call it a cult classic, praising Simmons's worldbuilding and character development.
 Some reviewers enjoyed the way that the six central stories weave together to create a cohesive novel, but others have criticized the fact that most of the story takes place during flashbacks, leaving limited room for plot advancement.